MicrosoftDocs/Advertising-docs/BingAds/bingads-11/guides/audience-ads.md

 description: Setup Audience ads with the Bing Ads API.
 ---
 # Audience Ads
-Microsoft Audience Ads are high-quality native placements in the [Microsoft Audience Network](http://www.microsoftaudiencenetwork.com/).
-The ad placements are cross-device and include premium sites that are brand-safe like MSN, Microsoft Outlook, Microsoft Edge and other partners (U.S. only), with more to come.
-High quality native ad formats naturally blend into the core user experience.
+Microsoft Audience Ads appear on the [Microsoft Audience Network](http://www.microsoftaudiencenetwork.com/).
+These ad placements are cross-device and include premium sites like MSN, Microsoft Outlook, Microsoft Edge, and other partners (with more to come).
+Clicks on these ads will take users to the landing page you specified when you created your ads.

+Microsoft Audience Ads is a native advertising solution optimized for search advertisers.
+This feature enables advertisers to get additional high-quality traffic from non-search placements.
+Microsoft Audience Ads experiences, such as ads placed within articles, are engaging for users, integrate naturally into page content, and deliver visually rich ads for advertisers.
+Microsoft Audience Ads campaigns are easy to set up, maintain, and optimize because they are fully integrated with existing Bing Ads workflows.

 ![Audience Ads](media/audience-ads.png "Audience Ads")